 Typically, a place that maps more incoming calls is called an inbound call center.
-On the other hand, centers that make more outgoing calls are called outbound centers.
+On the other hand, centers that make more outgoing calls are called outbound call centers.
 The tipping point, for the sake of clarity, is 50%.

 So, if a contact center makes more than 50% outgoing calls than incoming calls, it will be called an outbound call center.
 And conversely, if more than 50% calls are inbound, it will be called an inbound call center.